collective/rapido.plone/docs/reference/python.rst

 ``on_display``
     Executed when a block is displayed.
 It will be executed before all the element functions.
-    It can be used to make some computation and put the result in the ``context`` so it can be accessed by the different elements.
+    It can be used to do some computation and put the result in the ``context`` so it can be accessed by the different elements.
     It can also be used to redirect to another page (using ``context.request.response.redirect()``).

 ``on_delete``